Curriculum and Degree Requirements

 LAW 7932: LLM in Comparative Law Introduction to the Legal System of the United States Part I (2 credits)

-- Process.
-A student wishing to benefit from the opt-out clause must so petition in writing by sending a letter to the director specifying why they qualify for the exemption.
+- Process: A student wishing to opt-out must petition in writing by sending a letter to the director specifying why they qualify for the exemption.
 The director will meet personally with the student to discuss the matter (via teleconference when necessary) and make a final decision.
 Petitions must be filed no later than June 30.
 Even if the petition is approved, LL.M. students are required to fully participate in the other parts of the summer program.

 LAW 7805: LL.M.
 Comparative Legal Writing and Research (2 credits)

 Research Paper Component

 - Research paper requirement: The 26 semester hours of work for the LL.M. in Comparative Law degree also include a significant research writing project supervised by a faculty member at the Levin College of Law while the student is registered in an appropriate class for a minimum of two credit hours and a maximum of four credit hours.

 - An LL.M. student may choose to pursue the writing project in any class offered at the College of Law that includes a letter-graded advanced research paper requirement or option.